Nothing Broken but My Heart

 "Nothing Broken but My Heart" is a song by Canadian singer Celine Dion, recorded for her second English-language album, Celine Dion (1992).
-It was released as the third single in Canada, the United States and Japan in August 1992, and fourth in Australia in January 1993.
-Written by Diane Warren and produced by Walter Afanasieff, it topped the adult contemporary charts in both the United States and Canada.
-The song was Dion's second single to reach the number-one position on the US Billboard Hot Adult Contemporary Tracks chart.
+It was issued as the album's third single, except in Australia, where it served as the album's fourth single.
+Written by Diane Warren and produced by Walter Afanasieff, it reached the top of the adult contemporary charts in both the United States and Canada.
+The song became Dion's second single to reach number one on the US Billboard Hot Adult Contemporary Tracks chart.
 It peaked at number three in Canada and number 29 in the United States.
-In 1994, "Nothing Broken but My Heart" won an ASCAP Pop Award for most performed song in the United States.
+In 1994, "Nothing Broken but My Heart" received an ASCAP Pop Award for being among the most performed songs in the United States.

 Critical reception

-Larry Flick from Billboard magazine described the song as a "melodramatic power ballad", noting that its "booming production values and a tearful vocal will push all the right buttons".
-Randy Clark from Cashbox felt it is "full of Celine's brilliant power, and sounds like it might be another AC success."
-Rufer and Fell from the Gavin Report commented, "A Diane Warren song sung by Ms. Dion's velvet hammer voice.
+Larry Flick from Billboard described the track as a "melodramatic power ballad", adding that its "booming production values and a tearful vocal will push all the right buttons".
+Randy Clark from Cashbox wrote that it is "full of Celine's brilliant power, and sounds like it might be another AC success".
+Rufer and Fell from the Gavin Report stated, "A Diane Warren song sung by Ms. Dion's velvet hammer voice.
 An unbeatable combination does it again".
-In a retrospective review, Christopher Smith of Talk About Pop Music stated that it "throws everything possible in, some electric guitars, Celine's soaring vocals and a beautiful, long fade out".
+In a retrospective review, Christopher Smith of Talk About Pop Music wrote that it "throws everything possible in, some electric guitars, Celine's soaring vocals, and a beautiful, long fade out".

 Music video

-The accompanying music video for "Nothing Broken but My Heart" was made for the edited version, because the original track lasts almost six minutes.
-It was released in August 1992 and features actors practicing the Romeo and Juliet play.
+The accompanying music video for "Nothing Broken but My Heart" was created for the edited version, as the album track runs almost six minutes.
+Released in August 1992, it shows actors rehearsing scenes from Romeo and Juliet.
 It was directed by Lyne Charlebois and filmed in Montreal.
-The video was later published on Dion’s official channel in August 2012 and has amassed over 5.7 million views.
+The video was later uploaded to Dion's official channel in August 2012 and has accumulated more than 5.7 million views.

 Live performances

 Dion performed the song for the first time on 14 July 1992 during her appearance on The Tonight Show with Jay Leno.
-Later, she performed this song at the MuchMusic Canadian Video Awards in September 1992.
-She also performed it during her Celine Dion in Concert tour in 1992 and 1993.
+She later sang it at the MuchMusic Canadian Video Awards in September 1992.
+The song was also included in her Celine Dion in Concert tour setlist in 1992 and 1993.